6.30.2 Locating source code definitions

 An advantage of this approach is that it allows you to use your favourite editor: set the environment variable EDITOR to your favourite editor, and the editing commands will call that editor; Gforth invokes some GUI editors in the background (so you do not need to finish editing to continue with your Forth session), terminal editors in the foreground (default for editors not known to Gforth is foreground).
 If you have not set EDITOR, the default editor is vi.

-Show the source code of the word name and set the current location there.
+Show the source code of the word name, set the current location there, and then call fancy-after-l for navigating the displayed source.

-Show the source code of the word xt and set the current location there.
+Show the source code of the word xt, set the current location there, and then call fancy-after-l for navigating the displayed source.

 The current location is set by a number of other words in addition to locate.
 Also, when an error happens while loading a file, the location of the error becomes the current location.